 Using A Bond Bridge or Paving Primer

 A bond bridge or paving primer is absolutely necessary when laying porcelain paving however it’s use has crept into professional landscaping of natural stone slabs.
 Traditionally most recommendations would have been to lay natural stone without a bond bridge or priming adhesive and with something like riven sandstone paving a bond bridge really isn’t required.
 However we would recommend one when working with sawn sandstone paving (which we tend not to supply) or perhaps with limestone or slate paving where the stone’s propensity not to absorb water can mean it’s a little bit more common for slabs to become loose over time – a bond bridge helps prevent this.
-You can purchase ready made priming slurries from most builders merchants or you can buy SBR and mix this with cement to create your own primer – always follow the instructions of the manufacturer when going this route.
+You can purchase Ultrascape Pro-Prime from us here at Forest Stone or you can buy SBR and mix this with cement to create your own primer – always follow the instructions of the manufacturer when going this route.

 Tapping Down – Consolidating